Client Meetings Can Be Conducted in English or Spanish, And Can Be Done Virtually or In-Person.

 Divorce Mediation is an option for some couples who are unable to agree on the issues in their divorce, however, they would rather resolve their Massachusetts divorce with a mediator as opposed to in court.
 Our mediators can assist you at any stage of your case, whether or not you are already represented by an attorney.
 Mediation can help to resolve issues such as parenting time, child custody, alimony, and the division of marital assets.
 Mediation has proven to be a successful way to resolve divorce cases in Massachusetts.
 The parties who participate in mediation are generally happier with the result because they participated in creating their own separation agreement.

-Custody of the minor children involved in a divorce or separation is a very important issue.
-In Massachusetts there are two types of custody, legal and physical.
+Custody and child support of minor children is a very important issue.
+In Massachusetts Probate and Family Courts there are two types of custody, legal and physical.
 Legal custody deals with the major decisions regarding the child.
-Legal custody is generally shared unless it can be proven that it is not in the best interest of the child.
+Legal custody is generally shared unless it can be proven that shared legal custody is not in the best interest of the child.
 Physical custody deals with where the child resides the majority of the time.
 Physical custody can be shared, but only if it is shown to be in the best interest of the child.
 If a parent does not have shared physical custody of his or her child, then the parties will have to create a parenting plan or visitation schedule.
 Our attorneys can assist you with creating a parenting plan and schedule that works best for the parties and the children involved.
 In Massachusetts the Probate and Family Court uses the Massachusetts Child Support Guidelines when determining child support.
 Our attorneys can assist you with completing the appropriate paperwork and help you with child support issues.